fraunhofer-iais/inference-framework-credit-scorecards/README.md

 # inference-framework-scorecards

-This repository contains code examples for credit scorecard creation supporting our research on inferential capability in data-driven models, accompanying the paper "When Do Data-Driven Systems Exhibit the Capability to Infer?"
+This repository contains code examples for credit scorecard creation supporting our research on inferential capability in data-driven models, accompanying the paper "When Do Data-Driven Systems Exhibit the Capability to Infer?".

 ## Overview